Persona 5: Royal

 In Persona 5 Royal, two new characters interact with the Phantom Thieves: Kasumi Yoshizawa, an accomplished gymnast who transferred to Shujin Academy the same time as Joker, and Takuto Maruki, a counsellor hired by the school after Kamoshida is exposed.
 Kasumi awakens to her Persona after discovering a new Palace in Odaiba with Joker.
 Maruki, in turn, talks to each of the Phantom Thieves throughout the main story and learns their deepest wishes and regrets via their counselling sessions with him.

 After defeating Yaldabaoth, a still-living Akechi turns himself over to Sae in Joker's place.
 At the beginning of the following year, Joker finds reality distorted; Akechi was released without reason, and each Phantom Thief has had their deepest wish granted, including some deceased people being brought back to life.
 Joker, Akechi, and Kasumi investigate the Palace in Odaiba and learn that its owner is Maruki, who is revealed to be a Persona-user that can alter reality by forcefully changing people's cognitions.
-After Yaldabaoth's defeat, Maruki took control over Mementos and is determined to create a world where everyone's dreams become reality.
-Though hesitant at first, Maruki, at the group's insistence, reveals that "Kasumi" is actually her twin sister Sumire, who had been unknowingly impersonating her to cope with the former's death due to the influence of Maruki's powers.
+After Yaldabaoth's defeat, Maruki assumed his role since the public embraced the Phantom Thieves, who in turn had previously wished for Maruki to remove their past trauma.
+Through meddling with Mementos, Maruki later brainwashed the Phantom Thieves into accepting into a reality that he believes is perfect for them.
+However, this causes them to stagnate and lose the will to fight for a better reality.
+"Kasumi" is also revealed to be her twin sister Sumire, who had been impersonating her to cope with the former's death due to the influence of Maruki's powers although only the Phantom Thieves could see her as "Kasumi".
 Maruki gives Joker time to choose whether to accept his idealized reality.
-Joker reminds the Phantom Thieves and Sumire of the strength and growth they gained from their real lives, and they agree to change Maruki's heart before the altered reality becomes permanent.
+Joker reminds the Phantom Thieves and Sumire of the strength and growth they gained from their real lives, and they agree to change Maruki's heart before he makes the idealized reality permanent by fusing reality with Mementos.
+As part of this, Akechi rejoins the Phantom Thieves under his masked assassin persona, and Sumire reawakens her Persona and joins the Phantom Thieves.